Geo-ten/jellyfin-core-slider/README.md

 ### Step 2 — Add the slider files

+You have two options:

+#### Option A — Self-hosted

-Copy the files into your Jellyfin Web assets folder:
+Download the latest release and copy the files into your Jellyfin Web assets folder:

 ```
 /jellyfin-web/assets/js/core-slider.js
 /jellyfin-web/assets/css/core-slider.css
 ```

----

-### Step 3 — Inject via the plugin
+Then inject via the plugin:

-In the JavaScript Injector plugin, create a new script and paste:

 ```html
 (function() {